 Koe et al. (2015) investigated the factors influencing small and medium enterprises (SMEs)' propensity for sustainable entrepreneurship and reported a significant correlation between entrepreneurial intention and sustainable entrepreneurship propensity.
 Entrepreneurial intentions were crucial to promoting sustainable business practices among SMEs, according to the authors.
 According to Jiang et al. (2018), green entrepreneurship is an effective way to increase firm performance.
-An examination of the role that green dynamic capabilities play in mediating the relationship between green entrepreneurial orientation and firm performance was presented in that research.
-As a result, green entrepreneurial orientation enhanced the environmental and financial performance of firms through green dynamic capabilities.
+An examination of the role that green dynamic capabilities play in mediating the relationship between green entrepreneurial orientation enhanced the environmental and financial performance of firms through green dynamic capabilities.
 Developing green entrepreneurial orientation is essential for firms to develop dynamic capabilities and achieve sustainable performance, according to that study.
-In their study of the drivers of entrepreneurial intentions in sustainable entrepreneurial, Vuorio et al. (2018) discovered that entrepreneurial intentions were driven by several factors.
-A significant predictor of sustainable entrepreneurial intentions is attitude towards sustainable development can be encouraged by fostering these factors.
+In their study of the drivers of entrepreneurial intentions in sustainable entrepreneurship, Vuorio et al. (2018) discovered that entrepreneurial intentions were driven by several factors.
+A significant predictor of sustainable entrepreneurial intentions is attitude towards sustainability, perceived entrepreneurial desirability, and perceived entrepreneurial feasibility.
+Sustainable entrepreneuriship and sustainable development can be encouraged by fostering these factors.